I wrote this post six months ago. Today I woke up needing it more than ever.

 But more often than not, there are mountains in front of us–blocking our path, obscuring our view, wearing us out, that will not be moved.
 Because they were made to climb.

 I’m not much of a mountain-climber.
-The week of Thanksgiving, my family drove and drove and drove a little further until we got to the mountains my husband climbed as a boy.
+A few months ago, my family drove and drove and drove a little further until we got to the mountains my husband climbed as a boy.
 We were looking for a certain spot that he and his father visited nearly 40 years ago where the built a small rock memorial.
 We narrowed down the area with a fuzzy memory and then we climbed.

 And we climbed some more–huffing and puffing and panting our way to the top.
 We found a likely spot and built our own pile of rocks so that our kids could bring their children to it maybe 40 years from now.
 Because building memories and remembering them is half the journey.